zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 He then says, “We should just upgrade to a newer mo del.”
 “To upgrade” (upgrade) means to buy a newer version of something .
 So if you own, say, an iPhone 4, you might want to upgrade to an iPhone 5 or an iPhone 6.
 You might want to buy the newer “model” (model).
 The model is  the version of a product.
 The iPhone 4, 5, and 6 are three different models of the iPhone.

 Virginia says, “This dryer does not need to be repl aced.”
 “To replace” something means to bring something in to do what the machine is doing now – basically, to get a different machine.
 She says, “It’s not that o ld,” meaning it’s not very old.
 Alonso says, “But it’s been on the fritz on and off  for a year.”
 “To be on the fritz” (fritz) means not to be working reliably, not to be  working correctly.
 It’s an informal expression, “to be on the fritz.”
-You don’ t hear it as much anymore, but you can still use it.
+You don’ thear it as much anymore, but you can still use it.

 If something is happening “on and off,” it isn’t ha ppening all the time.
 If you describe your relationship with a girlfriend as bei ng “on and off,” that means that sometimes she is your girlfriend and sometimes you break up and are not going out together, and then perhaps later she becomes your girlfriend again.
 It’s “on and off.”
 Why?
 I don’t know.
 She’s not my girlfrien d.